kw01sg/neural-style-transfer/README.md

 </div>
 <br>

-Total style loss is then defined as the weighted sum across all layers where style representation was matched on:
+Total style loss is then defined as the weighted sum across all layers where style representation is matched on:

 <br>
 <div align='center'>